Overview of instructional technology resources for faculty and instructors at IU

 Classroom Technology ServicesClassroom Technology Services (CTS) provides multimedia equipment and display devices, training, and support to those teaching in general purpose classrooms.
 CTS is responsible for the installation and operational integrity of the technology permanently installed in classrooms, and also makes available a limited range of mobile equipment.

-For more, see Learning Environments and Technology Services
+For more, see Learning Spaces and Technology Services

 Streaming audio and video